When you're ready to record yourself for your EdTPA application package, use this link to book usage of the Oral Communications Center SWIVL!

 The OCC provides tutoring.
 Our tutors are trained to support students in figuring out topics for assignments, brainstorming about those topics, honing speeches, practicing speeches, and organizing presentations.
 The tutors will not do the work for you.
 Rather, they serve as a sounding board so that you figure out how to be the best public presenter that you can be.
 Tutors are ready and willing to serve any student, faculty, or staff member interested in improving oral communication skills.

 The OCC offers classroom support.
-If you are a faculty member teaching an oral intensive class or you desire your students to have added support, you may sign up to bring your class to the Oral Communication Center.
+If you are a faculty member teaching an oral intensive class and you desire your students to have added support, you may sign up to bring your class to the Oral Communication Center.
 In some cases, we are able to send our tutors to your classroom.
 Tutors are prepared to lead an entire class period on how to prepare and present a speech.
 They will offer best practices in oral communication.
 They can come to your classroom to record your students giving speeches and then send the videos to you.
 With use of the video recording, you will be required to receive student feedback on each of the speeches.

 When are we open?